 -

-In order to be eligible for the course that begins in May 2026 (C29 Intake), stage 1 of your application must be made through the AoG GB Website by the 1st December 2025.
-Further deadlines must be met in order to complete your application, and can are outlined in full within the Course Prospectus including an application process checklist.
-All elements of Stage Two must be completed and submitted before the 18th December 2025.
+In order to be eligible for the course that begins in May 2027 (C30 Intake), stage 1 of your application must be made through the AoG GB Website by the 1st December 2026.
+Further deadlines must be met in order to complete your application, and are outlined in full within the Course Prospectus including an application process checklist.

 Missing a deadline at any of the stages will result in the application being moved to the following year’s Cohort.
 Due to the large number of applications received, we encourage applicants to follow up with their endorsing and character referees to ensure their application continues in a timely manner.